Recycling waste

 Where can I find the right bin for my waste and recycling?

-Our park maps will show you where the waste and recycling bins are located, or you can visit reception and our team will be happy to point you in the right direction.
+Our park maps will show you where the waste and recycling bins are located and the signage in the bin areas will indicate where to put the different types of waste.
+Alternatively you can visit reception and our team will be happy to point you in the right direction.

-What should go in the paper and card bin?
+What should go in the paper and cardboard bin?

 • Clean paper